-- a) The burial ground is a lawned cemetery and is always open to public.
+- a) The burial ground is a lawned cemetery and is open daily to public at all times.
 Groups of youths are not permitted into the Cemetery.
 All visitors must keep on the walks, refrain from touching shrubs or flowers and observe perfect decorum in all aspects.
-Except for guide dogs, dogs are not allowed in the burial ground under any circumstances. - b) Memorials may not be erected without the written permission of the Village Council.
-An application on the prescribed form with drawings showing all dimensions and inscriptions must be submitted to the Clerk as per regulations 3 & 9. - c) The Clerk will allocate grave spaces on behalf of Laceby Village Council. - d) All cremation plots must be covered with a blank marker stone or inscribed plaque immediately after interment. - e) Occasionally it may be necessary to place soil on a grave whilst a neighbouring grave is dug or where the top of a neighbouring grave has suffered deterioration. - f) The scattering of ashes within the cemetery is not permitted, because of damage this causes to the ground.
+With the exception of guide dogs, Dogs are not allowed in the burial ground under any circumstances. - b) Memorials may not be erected without the written permission of the Parish Council.
+An application on the prescribed form with drawings showing all dimensions and inscriptions must be submitted to the Parish Council Clerk as per regulations 3 & 9. - c) The Parish Council Clerk will allocate grave spaces on behalf of Laceby Parish Council. - d) All cremation plots must be covered with a blank marker stone or inscribed plaque immediately after interment. - e) Occasionally it may be necessary to place soil on a grave whilst a neighbouring grave is dug or where the top of a neighbouring grave has suffered deterioration. - f) The scattering of ashes within the cemetery is not permitted, because of damage this causes to the ground.
 There are provisions for the burial of ashes in an appropriate casket.
 Please speak to the Clerk for further details.